MEsen1/krooApi/README.md

 To execute the entire test suite in local development, use:

-`npm run test`.
+`npm run test`

-To run test in docker container, create docker image:
+Docker file has been set up to create docker image, to run test in docker container, create docker image:

 `docker build -t <your-image-name> .`